 In addition, owners requesting Tier II funding must include a brief narrative description of the circumstances at the property that necessitated the expenditures.
-Narratives should include information on the number of residents reporting infection, any required quarantines, known exposure at the property, and specific activities taken in response, as related to the CSP request.
-Guidance from county health officials and any property-specific interaction with health officials should be noted, as should statistics on infection rates in the surrounding community.
-Tier II requests must demonstrate needs arising from circumstances that reflect at least one of the following:
+Requests must demonstrate expenditures arising from circumstances that reflect at least one of the following:

-- Multiple resident cases of COVID-196; - Documented on-site exposure threatening a high-risk population; and/or - An infection rate in the surrounding county exceeding 1,000 confirmed cases per 100,000 people on or prior to July 31, 2020.
-(Data available at Johns Hopkins Coronavirus Resource Center.7)
+- Multiple resident cases of COVID-198; - Documented on-site exposure threatening a high-risk population; and/or - An infection rate in the surrounding county exceeding 1,000 confirmed cases per 100,000 people on or prior to November 30, 2020.
+(Data available from the Centers for Disease Control and Prevention (CDC) COVID-19 Tracker 9)